 Ranking various factors in this way gives a good balance, favouring each of them in equal measure and not allowing any one factor to dominate the others.

-The stock screen that I use as for my own buy and sell decisions is based on exactly the same system, and you can see a sample version here.
+The stock screen that I use for my own buy and sell decisions is based on exactly the same system, and you can see a sample version here.

 Going beyond the numbers